Cruise The Breezeway For Stunning Fall Color In 2024

 Boyne Mountain Resort

 The official Breezeway Color Cruise tour ends at Boyne Mountain Resort in Boyne Falls.
-Those who pick up a goody bag at Royal Farms score a free ticket for a chairlift ride to the top of the ski hill for a breathtaking panoramic view. (tickets ordinarily cost $14.00)
+Those who picked up a goody bag at Royal Farms score a free ticket for a chairlift ride to the top of the ski hill for a breathtaking panoramic view. (tickets ordinarily cost $14.00)

 Take time to wander around the mountain top.
 Photo ops abound!
 There are miles of hiking trails if you are so inclined.
 You can even opt to try out the mountain top disc golf course.
 Rent discs and get a scorecard at the Boyne Mountain Adventure Center.